inecsoft/terraform-course/codepipeline/README.md

     The deployment will be done on ECS service using a new task by pulling the images from docker registry. the task will be assign to a loadbalancer and when the task is healthy; the app is deployed using Blue/Green deployment strategy in a target group which will be swithed in every successful deployment.
 Then the user can reach the url of the loadbalancer app.

-    The service fargate is used to provide autoscale. you can set up the fargate service in a private subnet to improve security.
+    The service fargate is used to provide autoscale.
+    You can set up the fargate service in a private subnet to improve security.
 Make sure if you use private subnets you have a nat gateway enable on your vpc.

 <div align="center">